Stated Meeting - 2nd Monday of every month at 7PM

 (3) Retirement Plan

-Petition for Initiation can now be downloaded from our Membership Services page, under "Forms"
+Petition for Initiation can now be downloaded here or from our Membership Services page, under "Forms"

 Freemasonry is the world's oldest and largest fraternal organization.
 It is believed to have originated with the craft guilds of medieval Europe and latterly, to have expanded to admit those who did not actually belong to the trade.
 The literal stone masons are referred to as operatives while those who did not actually work in stone were called speculative masons. [ Bro.
 Stephen Daphoe]